ctr-l/digital-garden/_pages/index.md

 Hi!
 Just thought I'd say a few things about this little garden of mine before you get started on your exploration.

-My initial motivations for making this my project:
+My initial motivations for making this my Something Awesome project:
 - Expanding the existing Cyber Law Map seemed like a great opportunity to learn more about the overall frameworks and regulations that govern the cyber space.
 - I've always had an interest in international law.
 - This project would force me to relearn HTML, CSS and become more comfortable with Markdown.